-On September 17, 2014, 7,812.50 restricted common shares were granted to each of our independent directors, Messrs.
-Lee A. Lahourcade, Stanley D. Levy and Paul B. Murphy Jr. On September 18, 2013 and August 29, 2012, 1,000 restricted common shares were granted to each of our independent directors, Messrs.
+On September 16, 2015, 7,518.797 restricted common shares were granted to each of our independent directors, Messrs.
+Lee A. Lahourcade, Stanley D. Levy and Paul B. Murphy Jr. On September 17, 2014, 7,812.50 restricted common shares were granted to each of our independent directors, Messrs.
+Lee A. Lahourcade, Stanley D. Levy and Paul B. Murphy Jr. On September 18, 2013, 1,000 restricted common shares were granted to each of our independent directors, Messrs.
 Thomas A. Hassard (who resigned on December 9, 2013), Lee A. Lahourcade, Stanley D. Levy and Paul B. Murphy Jr. Such shares were granted, as part of their annual compensation for service on our board of directors, without registration under the Securities Act of 1933, as amended (the "Securities Act"), in reliance upon the exemption from registration contained in Section 4(a)(2) of the Securities Act for transactions not involving any public offering.